jakhax/smart-home/README.md

 ===================
 ## Description
 [Smart Home](https://github.com/jakhax/smart-home.git)
-This is a raspberry pi based smart-home that can be used to control devices and get data from sensors e.g light bulbs, fans, air conditioner, humidity & temp sensors, home media system.
+This is a raspberry pi based smart-home that can be used get data from sensors & control devices e.g light bulbs, fans, air conditioner, humidity & temp sensors, home media system.

 The main aim of the project was to create a smart home system thats lets you to easily add more devices to your home without having to rewrite your code or change your circuit design.